Mary Arbitman Fellman

 Mary graduated from Central High School in 1935 and from the University of Nebraska in 1939 with a degree in sociology and journalism.
 After jobs with the U.S. Engineers and an insurance company, she began work as a news editor for the Omaha Jewish Press in 1943.
 She served as its first woman editor until her marriage in 1947 to Morris C. Fellman.
 They had three children: Marsha Zimmerman, a registered nurse in St. Paul, Minnesota; Mark Fellman, an attorney in Mendota Heights, Minnesota; and Ronald Fellman, an attorney in Newton Highlands, Massachusetts.

 In 1982 she and Oliver B. Pollak cofounded the Nebraska Jewish Historical Society.
 She has been instrumental in the publication of Memories of the Jewish Midwest, the establishment of the Archival Center, and the Henry and Dorothy Riekes Museum in the Dan and Esther Gordman Center for Jewish Learning.

-Her many awards include the B’nai B’rith Citizenship Award, the Jewish Federation of Omaha and the Amit Women’s Humanitarian Awards, the KETV Jefferson Award, the National Council Of Jewish Women’s Hannah G. Solomons Award, the Beth El Synagogue Earl Siegal Award, and the Omaha Chapter of Hadassah Lifetime of Service Award.
+Her many awards include the B’nai B’rith Citizenship Award, the Jewish Federation of Omaha and the Amit Women’s Humanitarian Awards, the KETV Jefferson Award, the National Council of Jewish Women’s Hannah G. Solomon Award, the Beth El Synagogue Earl Siegal Award, and the Omaha Chapter of Hadassah Lifetime of Service Award.